 Sydney's CityRail is an easy and convenient way of getting around the compact city.
 There are about 10 separate lines that help you navigate the main tourist areas and outskirts of Sydney.

-We used the CityRail a few times around the city and from the airport upon our arrival.
+We used the CityRail a few times around the city as well as from the airport upon our arrival.

 I need to begin with a big "thank you" to VT member Craic who sent me this photo of the actual vehicle I describe in this tip.
 (I had orignally included some random train, which made the whole tip kind of confused.)
 [Q shoots a "thumbs up" to Craic.]

 Craic also clued me in to the fact that while this conveyance is officially called the "light rail" and that signs in the street direct passengers to the "light rail," the locals know it as the "tram," and that the stops are, in fact, called "tram stops" both officially and colloquially.
 Go figure.
 (At least I'm not alone in my tram/train/rail confusion!)

 The light rail is a transportation network for getting around in the central part of Sydney.
 It's not a commuter system at all, but it is useful if you arrive in Sydney at the Central Station railway terminal since you can get the light rail from there to a number of stops where hotels are located.
 And it's also good for getting to some of the green areas at the very back of the harbour such as Federal Park and Jubilee Park.

 There are many Train stations around sydney except for the northern beaches side.

 At each train station there is a details map of the train lines so you can plan ahead of time were to get off.
 Like the buses the trains are a very good way to travel around sydney.
 They are comfortable and there are undercover security officers gurading the trains at all times.
 The trains run to the early hours of the morning.

 Sometimes its easier to take the train rather than your car to the city centre.
 Parking is expensive in the city vs a train ticket with will cost around AUD$4.00 Rtn